fireinrain/github-trending/TrendsHist.md

 ## All language

+* 【2025-12-07】[anthropics / claude\-quickstarts](https://github.com/anthropics/claude-quickstarts) - A collection of projects designed to help developers quickly get started with building deployable applications using the Claude API
 * 【2025-12-06】[sinelaw / fresh](https://github.com/sinelaw/fresh) - Text editor for your terminal: easy, powerful and fast
 * 【2025-12-06】[microsoft / VibeVoice](https://github.com/microsoft/VibeVoice) - Open\-Source Frontier Voice AI
 * 【2025-12-05】[basecamp / fizzy](https://github.com/basecamp/fizzy) - Kanban as it should be  Not as it has been